Pellenes brevis: Description

 The spider has a very dark brown or black body with a slight golden tinge.
 The abdomen is black, with a white semi-circle marking at the front.
 It has black thighs and brown legs, the front legs looking swollen and the third legs thin and long.
 The female is larger at between 4.6 and 5.3 mm long, compared to the male that is between 3.65 and 3.8 mm long.
 The male has a brown carapace that is typically 1.85 mm long and 1.35 mm wide and abdomen 1.78 mm long.
 The female carapace is typically 2.33 mm long and 1.83 mm wide and abdomen 3.08 mm long and 2.20 mm.wide.

 The species is similar to other members of genus, differing in details.
 For example, it can be differentiated from Pellenes allegrii by the size of the embolus in the male and the shape and size of the central blind-ending pocket in the female, and from Pellenes pseudobrevis by the female genitalia and male pedipalps.

 Distribution

 Pellenes brevis has an extensive range across southern Europe into western Asia.
 It was first identified in Auvergne and Vaucluse in France and Guadarrama in Spain.
 The species has been subsequently found across Europe in Cyprus, Germany, Greece, Italy, Macedonia, Portugal, Turkey and Ukraine.
 Other examples have been found in Bulgaria and Poland.
 It was the twenty-first species in the genus to be identified in the ex-Soviet Union.
-The furthest East that is has been found is in Crimea and Tehran, Iran.
+The furthest East that it has been found is in Crimea and Tehran, Iran.